EduardJacobs/ambc-limit-login-attempts/README.md

 ### == Description ==

-A very lightweight WordPress plugin that limits login attempts to preven brute force attacks.
-Lock a user out by their IP address for 20 minutes after 3 failed attempts.
+A very lightweight WordPress plugin that limits login attempts to prevent brute force attacks.
+Locks a user out by their IP address for 20 minutes after 3 failed attempts.